saadeghi/daisyui/src/docs/src/routes/components/drawer/+page.svelte.md

 <ClassTable
 data="{[
-  { type:'component', class: 'drawer', desc: 'Container element' },
+  { type:'component', class: 'drawer', desc: 'The root container' },
-  { type:'component', class: 'drawer-toggle', desc: 'For checkbox element that controls the drawer' }, { type:'component', class: 'drawer-content', desc: 'The content container' }, { type:'component', class: 'drawer-side', desc: 'The sidebar container' }, { type:'component', class: 'drawer-overlay', desc: 'The label covers the content when drawer is open' }, { type:'modifier', class: 'drawer-mobile', desc: 'Makes drawer to open/close on mobile but will be always visible on desktop' }, { type:'modifier', class: 'drawer-end', desc: 'puts drawer to the right' }, ]}"
+  { type:'component', class: 'drawer-toggle', desc: 'For the hidden checkbox that controls the drawer' }, { type:'component', class: 'drawer-content', desc: 'Container for all page content' }, { type:'component', class: 'drawer-side', desc: 'The sidebar container' }, { type:'component', class: 'drawer-overlay', desc: 'The label covers the content when drawer is open' }, { type:'modifier', class: 'drawer-end', desc: 'puts drawer to the right' }, { type:'responsive', class: 'drawer-open', desc: 'Forces the drawer to be open' }, ]}"
 />

-Drawer sidebar can be visible by default on large screens or it can be toggleable on both large and small screens.

-Drawer tags structure:
+### Drawer tags structure

 ```js
 .drawer // The root container